Trails for everyone, forever

 Urban forestry and why it matters

 Spending time amid trees boosts the enjoyment of time spent in nature.
-But tree do a lot more than that — they sequester carbon, help create the air we breathe, provide shade, mitigate heat, absorb stormwater and create habitat.
+But trees do a lot more than that — they sequester carbon, help create the air we breathe, provide shade, mitigate heat, absorb stormwater and create habitat.
 But the benefits of those trees are not distributed equally among neighborhoods.

 Read More